cfneese/LoomisWood/docs/index.md

 A Loomis-Wood plot folder contains the waves used to render a Loomis-Wood plot.
 In particular, each plot has a wave named BandCoeff that contains the rotational constants used to create the Loomis-Wood plot.
-A Loomis-Wood folder can contain multiple Loomis-Wood folders so that different plots of the same data set can be shown concurrently.
-Four dependency formulas keep the data in the Loomis-Wood plot folder synchronized so that the display is accurate:
+A Loomis-Wood folder can contain multiple Loomis-Wood folders so that different plots of the same data set can be shown concurrently. Â  Four dependency formulas keep the data in the Loomis-Wood plot folder synchronized so that the display is accurate:

 `BandCoeffUpdate := DoBandCoeffUpdate(BandCoeff)